Brian Dickinson (climber)

 He has climbed the Seven Summits by climbing the highest peaks of all seven continents.

 Dickinson spent six years in the United States Navy as a Special Operations Aviation Rescue Swimmer (AIRR).
-Navy AIRRs are members of the Naval Special Operations (NSO) community, consisting of personnel who take on the most impossible missions and the most elusive objectives, dedicated to being the top emergency response unit in the world.
+Navy AIRRs are members of the Naval Special Operations (NSO) community, consisting of personnel who take on the most difficult missions and the most elusive objectives, dedicated to being the top emergency response unit in the world.
 He did two tours in the Persian Gulf as a part of Operation Southern Watch with HS-2 on the USS Constellation (CV-64).
 His military duties were Combat Search and Rescue, Anti-Submarine Warfare Operator, Crew Chief, Aerial Gunner, Search and Surveillance, Vertical Replenishment and Special Warfare support.

 Brian hosts the Calm in the Chaos Podcast, delivering raw, untold rescue experiences from the U.S. Navy's elite, unsung heroes.
 Each episode dives deep into the mindset of the individuals selflessly heading into the chaos to save the lives of others.